floh1695/git-presentation/README.md

             1. Fetch branch
             2. Merge branch

-3. Rebase
+3. Stash
-    - Show in relation to Merge
-        - Merge stores history as developed
-        - Rebase combines history into one unified line
+    - What is it
+    - Why should you use it

 ## Potential Topics